mariecotije/battleship/README.md

 The final project for Pyladies Vienna Beginners course.

 A game for 1 player against computer.
+To download game go to the "game" repository and download game.py file.

 - Language: Python
 - Release date: 31.7.2023